 One respondent did not agree that the proposal better facilitates any of the DCUSA Objectives.
-The respondent explained that the reason for this is outlined in their response to earlier consultation questions.
+The stated that, whilst the proposed solution is simple and pragmatic, sufficient evidence is not provided to support the proposal.
+Generation dominated sites appear to benefit under this proposal.

 Question 6 - Do you have any comments on the proposed legal text?